soniabrami/toddmotto.github.io/_posts/2015-12-14-resolve-promises-in-angular-routes.md

 ### DI resolve naming conventions

-I'm not happy with simply injecting `messages` in this case, as route resolving is a special use case when injecting into Controllers, so from a developer perspective I'd like to know what dependencies are bound to the router's resolve Object without even looking.
+I'm not happy with simply injecting `messages` in this case, as route resolving is a special use case when injecting into Controllers, so from a developer perspective I'd like to know what dependencies are bound to the router's resolve Object without even looking at the `resolve = {}` Object.

 Saying that, I'm also not settled on a specific convention, however I do consider prefixing dependencies a potential idea.
 Something like: